AlexMcG/randTest/README.md

 randTest
 ========

-Python 2.7 program that tests how often random output from the random module is repeated.
-It also compares iterative and recursive implementations of itself.
+Python 3.3 program that tests how often output from the random module is repeated.
+There is a recursive and iterative implementation of the algorithm.
+While performing the tests it also times both implementations for comparison.